program-analysis-team/cooddy/README.md

 ## License

 Distributed under the GPL-3.0 license with linking exception.
-See `LICENSE.txt` for more information.
+See `LICENSE.md` for more information.

 ## Contribution